xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

 matched by `arg`, and refer to its type by `arg_type`.

-The description string is a `string`-typed expression that documents what the matcher does, and is used to generate the failure message when the match fails.
+The description string is a `string`-typed expression that documents what the matcher does, and is used to generate the failure MpiMessage when the match fails.
 It can (and should) reference the special `bool` variable `negation`, and should evaluate to the description of the matcher when `negation` is `false`, or that of the matcher's